 - Chill filling before using it.

 For the Sponge Cake:

-- Separate your eggs into yolks and whites.
+- Preheat oven to 350 degrees F. Separate your eggs into yolks and whites.
 Add the whites to a mixing bowl with a whisk attachment (or use a hand mixer) to beat the eggs.
 Add 1/4 cup sugar and beat until the eggs hold stiff peaks.

 - In a separate bowl, sift together the flours, baking powder, and salt.